Worried that your twins are getting lumped in together? Encourage individuality in twins to develop their uniqueness and interests.

 5. Give your twins different gifts

 Doubling up on toys to give as gifts?
 Consider giving different gifts for each child instead, especially based on their interests.

 Of course, this doesn’t apply to all gifts.
-I’ve given my twins two of the same thing, from matching bathrobes to similar spinning toys.
+I’ve given my twins two of the same thing, from matching bathrobes to similar stuffed animals.

 But don’t feel compelled to give similar toys to both just because they’re twins.
 What works for one child may not appeal to the other.
-Giving them gifts to encourage their passion embraces their individuality.
+Giving them gifts to encourage their passions embraces their own individuality.

 By default, twins are lumped together—there’s no avoiding that.
 Identical twins are even confused for one another from looking so alike.

-To help them gain a sense of self, encourage their unique individuality.
-Let them choose their own clothes and pursue their own interests.
+To help them gain their own sense of self, encourage their unique individuality.
+Let them choose their clothes and pursue their interests.
 Address them by name, not just as “the twins.”
 Don’t assume that what one likes, the other will as well.
 And spend one-on-one time with each child.